aquawicket/DigitalKnob/DKCMake/docs/Readme.txt

 ****************************************************

 Q. How do I add a 3rdParty library to DigitalKnob
-A. Take a look in the /digitalknob/3rdParty/_DKIMPORTS folder,   there you will find tons of examples of how DK uses DKMAKE.cmake files.
+A. Take a look in the /digitalknob/3rdParty/_DKIMPORTS folder,   there you will find tons of examples of how DK uses DKINSTALL.cmake files.

 Q. How do I add an App
 A. For now, just rename any of the folders in /DKCpp/apps to your desired app name and use it as a template.